-In the long-term, the recent recall crisis has hurt Toyota's brand image, both for its Toyota and Lexus lines.
-A day after Toyota's announcement of recalls, several of Toyota's competitors grabbed the opportunity to steal its market share away.
-Because the average length of car ownership in the US is around 6 years, competitors can not only take these old Toyota owners away, but also capitalize on subsequent maintenance costs.
+In the long term, the recent recall crisis has hurt Toyota's brand image, both for its Toyota and Lexus lines.
+A day after Toyota's announcement of recalls, several of Toyota's competitors grabbed the opportunity to steal its market share.
+Because the average length of car ownership in the U.S. is around six years, competitors can not only take these old Toyota owners away, but also capitalize on subsequent maintenance costs.

 Hybrid & electric technology to benefit Toyota in the long run